SuperCarryZY/lab3/answers.md

 **Enter answer here**

-Of course, we can directly use this function to count words, and its advantage is that it’s very simple and doesn’t require a lot of code.
-However, when processing a large number of files, it will consume a lot of time.
-This means it can only handle small-scale computations, and it has no advantage for parallel computing.
+The problem of above function is it can only handle small-scale computations, and it has no advantage for parallel computing.
+In terms of processing a large number of files, it will consume a lot of time, which is inefficient.

-The issue arises with the counts dictionary, which is used to store all the counts.
+Besides, another issue arises with the counts' dictionary, which is used to store all the counts.
 In a parallel environment, it will cause problems if multiple processes access it simultaneously, potentially leading to errors.
 In such cases, locking would be required.
 However, locking means that only one thread can update the count at a time, which defeats the purpose of parallelization.

 Additionally, the for doc in docs loop causes files to be processed sequentially, which prevents parallel execution.
 Effective parallelization requires breaking the problem into independent small tasks that can be executed concurrently without interfering with each other.
-But in this for loop, the tasks are tightly coupled to the shared counts dictionary, severely impacting parallelization performance.
+But in this for loop, the tasks are tightly coupled to the shared counts' dictionary, severely impacting parallelization performance.

 ## Part 2: Sentiment analysis